 Geriatric training is more and more important as the population ages.
 The CGEC will....

-- Improve the training of health professionals in Geriatrics
+- Improve the training of health professionals at all levels in Geriatrics

 - Develop and Disseminate Curricula relating to the treatment of health problems of elderly individuals